tanjimTC/tanjimTC/README.md

 ## 🧍 I'm a Student, Developer, and Lifelong Learner!

-- 🔭 I’m currently working with MERN/MEVN STACK and Wordpress Plugin Development! 🤞
+- 🔭 I’m currently working with MERN/MEVN STACK and WordPress Plugin Development! 🤞
 - 👯 I’m looking to collaborate with other developers 🤝
-- 🥅 2023 Goals: I plan on getting more familiar with the Wordpress plugin development, and stay healthy & motivated ! 💻
+- 🥅 2024 Goals: I plan on getting more familiar with the WordPress plugin development, and stay healthy & motivated! 💻
-- ⚡ Fun fact: I'm tech freak and love to play Battlefield ! 🎮
+- ⚡ Fun fact: I'm a tech freak and love to play Battlefield! 🎮

 ### 💬 Connect with me: